The Memorial at Bidford-on-avon

 Ernest Ash is remembered on the Tyne cot memorial the worlds largest military cemetery 11,962 men are remembered here.
 Earnest was 18 years old when he joined up on the 10.5.1916.
 Disembarked Boulogne 14/5/17.
 Son of Edward and Amelia Martha Ash, Salford road, Bidford.
 Ernest was employed by the Co-op as a grocers assistant before the war.
+Had also worked as a farm labourer.
 He had 2 brothers and 5 sisters.

 Tyne cot panel 154-159.

 Serjeant.
 Ox and Bucks Light Infantry 2nd Battalion.
 5th brigade 2nd Div.
 Service no. 31117.
 Aged 23.
 Date of death 20th Apr 1918.
 Alfred was fighting on the Arras front during the German push of spring 1918.
 Probably dying of wounds he recieved in action.
 Husband of E.M.
 Collins(formerly Beard)of Home Farm cottage, Eastend, Lymington Hants.
 She had the words Faithful until death on his headstone in France.
 He enlisted in Birmingham in Sept 1914, at the time of his death he had been in France for one month.
 He was born in Barton.
 Youngest son of Henry and Elizabeth.
 Buried at Bac-Du-Sud British cemetery Bailleulval.
 SW of Arras.